 The regulator comes first to protect not only your RV but your water filter, hose, and hose fittings as well.
 This method reduces the water pressure immediately upon water coming out of the spigot so that it doesn’t damage your RV or any of your RV accessories.

-What is the Best RV Water Pressure Regulator?
+What Is the Best RV Water Pressure Regulator?

 A water pressure regulator is an essential addition to your RV tool kit.
 Here are a few more resources to help you learn what to add to your RV if you’re just starting out: